kalviumcommunity/S54_MythBuster/README.md

 1. **Constructive Reviews:**
    - Encourage users to provide constructive reviews for a positive community experience.

+## How to Contribute 🛠️

+To contribute to Myth Buster, follow these steps:

+1. **Setting up the Development Environment:**

+   - Include detailed instructions on setting up the development environment to facilitate smooth contributions.

+2. **Running Tests:**

+   - Provide information on how to run tests to ensure the integrity of the project.

+3. **Submitting Pull Requests (PRs):**
+   - Outline the steps for submitting PRs, including any specific guidelines or templates.

 ## Website Appreciation 🙌

 I hope you enjoy exploring the Myth Buster website.
 Thank you for your participation and support! ✨🌐